jst-seminar-rostlab-tum/genomics.ai/Frontend/src/components/Visualization/src/README.md

 * _zoomM_ - the scale for the zoom functionalities and responsible for mouse zoom and pat
 * _zoomInN_, _zoomOutN_, _resetZoom_ - resposible for zooming in, out and resetting the zoom scale
--> the mouse wheel zoom is called in umapVisualization, the button zoom is called in the various front end files
+-> the mouse wheel zoom is called in umapVisualization, the button zoom is called in the various front end files -> is called on the specific id of the svg, because it can come to problems otherwise

 ***
 ## coloring